Chicken fried bacon: Versions

 Chicken fried bacon made by Glen Kusak of south Texas won the Big Tex Choice Award for Best Taste in the 2008 State Fair of Texas in Dallas.
-In recent years, the dish has made its way across America and it is served in Chicago at the Risque Cafe in Lake View.
-The Risque Cafe's version of "country-fried bacon" is served with white gravy and sells for $6.
-It is prepared using an egg wash, dredged in heavily peppered flour and deep fried in vegetable oil.
+In recent years, the dish has made its way across America and it was served in Chicago at the Risque Cafe in Lake View.
+The Risque Cafe's version of "country-fried bacon" was served with white gravy and sold for $6.
+It was prepared using an egg wash, dredged in heavily peppered flour and deep fried in vegetable oil.
 The café's chef, Andrew Niemeyer, said he "played around with the idea" while a student of the Cooking and Hospitality Institute of Chicago (he graduated in 2005).

 Health issues

 Since the dish is rich in saturated fat, the majority of health experts who favor low-fat diets suggest consuming it in moderation or not at all.
 Sally Squires of The Washington Post acknowledged chicken fried bacon's appeal to the palate, but suggests moderation.
 Other experts note the dish's low nutritional benefits: "They've taken fat, they've double-coated it in fat, they've fried it in more fat, and then they've served it with a side order of fat."
 Jane Hurley, senior nutritionist at the Center for Science in the Public Interest in Washington, D.C., stated she's "never heard of anything worse."